min2ha/ukwa-site/content/target/48766/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: A curse on Branson and his plot to hijack Brexit with his cash and his Bremoaning chums

 Article attacks Richard Branson and his associates over their plans to campaign for a second referendum on EU withdrawal.